 The Company's property consists mainly of plants and equipment used for manufacturing activities.
 These assets are recorded at cost and depreciated over estimated useful lives using straight-line methods for financial reporting and accelerated methods, where permitted, for tax reporting.
-Major property categories are depreciated over various periods as follows (in years): manufacturing machinery and equipment 5-20; computer and other office equipment 3-5; building components 15-30; building structures 50.
+Major property categories are depreciated over various periods as follows (in years): manufacturing machinery and equipment 5-20; office equipment 4-5; computer equipment and capitalized software 3-5; building components 15-30; building structures 50.
 Cost includes interest associated with significant capital projects.
 Plant and equipment are reviewed for impairment when conditions indicate that the carrying value may not be recoverable.
 Such conditions include an extended period of idleness or a plan of disposal.
 Assets to be disposed of at a future date are depreciated over the remaining period of use.
 Assets to be sold are written down to realizable value at the time the assets are being actively marketed for sale and a sale is expected to occur within one year.
-As of year-end 2009 and 2008, the carrying value of assets held for sale was insignificant.
+As of year-end 2010 and 2009, the carrying value of assets held for sale was insignificant.